yzhao062/yzhao062/README.md

 - **Sep 2020**: We have a new paper [Automating Outlier Detection via Meta-Learning](https://arxiv.org/abs/2009.10606) ([code](https://github.com/yzhao062/MetaOD)) out.
 In this paper, we propose the first unsupervised meta-learner that can select (recommend) the most performing outlier detection model on an arbitrary dataset.

-- **Sep 2020**: Our new library [TODS](https://github.com/datamllab/tods), a Python library for time-series outlier detection is out.
-It is initialized and led by [DATA Lab @ Texas A&M University](https://people.engr.tamu.edu/xiahu/people.html), and I contribute to core detection model design and implementation.
-See [the paper](https://arxiv.org/pdf/2009.09822.pdf) and [video](https://www.youtube.com/watch?v=H0bBXuDUe7s&feature=youtu.be) under submission @ [AAAI 2021 (demo)](https://aaai.org/Conferences/AAAI-21/aaai21demoscall/).

 - **Sep 2020**: Our paper [COPOD: Copula-Based Outlier Detection](papers/20-icdm-copod.pdf) (camera-ready version) will appear in [ICDM 2020](http://icdm2020.bigke.org/) soon!
 It is a **fast, parameter-free, and highly interpretable unsupervised outlier detection algorithm** and available in [PyOD](https://github.com/yzhao062/pyod) now.